Carreau/one-extra-fact/_chapters_en/index.md

 ## Step 2: Brainstorming

 1. What questions will this course answer?
-   1. How can I manage data, code, and reports?
+   - How can I manage data, code, and reports?
-   1. How can I build software faster?
+   - How can I build software faster?
-   1. How can I tell if my software is correct?
+   - How can I tell if my software is correct?
-   1. How can I make my work reproducible?
+   - How can I make my work reproducible?
-   1. How can I share data and software with others?
+   - How can I share data and software with others?
 1. What concepts and techniques will learners meet?
-   1. Organize and manipulate tabular data in a spreadsheet.
+   - Organize and manipulate tabular data in a spreadsheet.
-   1. Manage and process files with the Unix shell.
+   - Manage and process files with the Unix shell.
-   1. Process tabular data in Python.
+   - Process tabular data in Python.
-   1. Program iteratively and defensively.
+   - Program iteratively and defensively.
-   1. Embed documentation in code.
+   - Embed documentation in code.
-   1. Name and organize the files in a project systematically.
+   - Name and organize the files in a project systematically.
-   1. Track work with Git using a branching workflow.
+   - Track work with Git using a branching workflow.
-   1. Share work with GitHub using pull requests.
+   - Share work with GitHub using pull requests.
-   1. Make work reproducible using Make.
+   - Make work reproducible using Make.
-   1. Write tests with PyTest.
+   - Write tests with PyTest.
-   1. Install packages with Pip.
+   - Install packages with Pip.
-   1. Do numerical computing with NumPy.
+   - Do numerical computing with NumPy.
-   1. Do statistics with Pandas.
+   - Do statistics with Pandas.
-   1. Visualize data with Altair.
+   - Visualize data with Altair.
-   1. Process text with regular expressions.
+   - Process text with regular expressions.
-   1. Write queries in SQL.
-   1. Fetch remote data using Requests.
+   - Fetch remote data using Requests.
-   1. Create and publish a static website using GitHub.
+   - Create and publish a static website using GitHub Pages.
-   1. Use ORCIDs and DOIs to identify authors, reports, and data.
+   - Use ORCIDs and DOIs to identify authors, reports, and data.
 1. What technologies, packages, or functions will learners use?
-   1. Spreadsheets: same topics as the [Data Carpentry lesson][dc-sheets] using Google Sheets.
+   - Spreadsheets: same topics as the [Data Carpentry lesson][dc-sheets] using Google Sheets.
-   1. Unix shell: same topics as the [Software Carpentry lesson][swc-shell], with some [extra material][swc-shell-extra] on permissions.
+   - Unix shell: same topics as the [Software Carpentry lesson][swc-shell], with some [extra material][swc-shell-extra] on permissions.
-   1. Python, NumPy, and Pandas: same topics as the [revised Software Carpentry lesson][swc-python], with extra material on writing command-line utilities.
+   - Python, NumPy, and Pandas: same topics as the [revised Software Carpentry lesson][swc-python], with extra material on writing command-line utilities.
-   1. Pytest: new material.
+   - Pytest: new material.
-   1. Jupyter Notebook: introduced *after* learners are comfortable processing tabular data in Python.
+   - Jupyter Notebook: introduced *after* learners are comfortable processing tabular data in Python.
-   1. Git and GitHub: same topics as the [Software Carpentry lesson][swc-git] (split into separate lessons on tracking and collaborating).
+   - Git and GitHub: same topics as the [Software Carpentry lesson][swc-git] (split into separate lessons on tracking and collaborating).
-   1. SQL: same topics as the [Software Carpentry lesson][swc-sql].
-   1. Project organization: topics taken from [Managing Research Software Projects][mrsp] and [Noble's rules][noble].
+   - Project organization: topics taken from [Managing Research Software Projects][mrsp] and [Noble's rules][noble].
-   1. Packaging: new material (using Pip rather than Conda for simplicity).
+   - Packaging: new material (using Pip rather than Conda for simplicity).
-   1. Working with remote data: new material on the Python `requests` library.
+   - Working with remote data: new material on the Python `requests` library.
-   1. Publishing: new material on [Markdown][markdown] and [GitHub Pages][github-pages].
+   - Publishing: new material on [Markdown][markdown] and [GitHub Pages][github-pages].
-   1. Altair: new material.
+   - Altair: new material.
 1. What concepts will be introduced?
-   1. Tidy data.
+   - Tidy data.
-   1. Pipe and filter model.
+   - Pipe and filter model.
-   1. Version control repository.
+   - Version control repository.
-   1. Embedded documentation for software.
+   - Embedded documentation for software.
-   1. Key/value data.
+   - Key/value data.
-   1. Program decomposition and iterative development.
+   - Program decomposition and iterative development.
-   1. Vectorized (whole-array) operations.
+   - Vectorized (whole-array) operations.
-   1. Commit.
+   - Commit.
-   1. Merge and merge conflict.
+   - Merge and merge conflict.
-   1. Pull request.
+   - Pull request.
-   1. Unit testing.
+   - Unit testing.
-   1. Continuous integration.
+   - Continuous integration.
-   1. Task automation.
+   - Task automation.
-   1. Primary and foreign keys.
+   - Primary and foreign keys.
-   1. Publication via text processing (rather than by using WYSIWYG tools).
+   - Publication via text processing (rather than by using WYSIWYG tools).
 1. What misconceptions are expected?
-   1. Why would I use the shell instead of Python? (duplication of utility between tools)
+   - Why would I use the shell instead of Python? (duplication of utility between tools)
-   1. How come I can't open my data files?
+   - How come I can't open my data files?
 (Path issues when using GUI tools)
-   1. What the hell is a "detached HEAD"? (and other Git weirdness)
+   - What the hell is a "detached HEAD"? (and other Git weirdness)
-   1. What are all these curly braces for? (indexing by name in dictionaries, JSON, etc.)
+   - What are all these curly braces for? (indexing by name in dictionaries, JSON, etc.)
-   1. How can two different variables have the same name? (variable scope)
+   - How can two different variables have the same name? (variable scope)
-   1. Why did parallelizing my work make it slower?
+   - Why did parallelizing my work make it slower?
 (I/O-bound computation)
-   1. Why can't I install this software/log in to this computer? (permissions)
+   - Why can't I install this software/log in to this computer? (permissions)
 1. What *won't* be covered?
+   - Writing queries for relational or non-relational databases: feedback is that most data scientists don't do this (they consume data other people have produced).
-   1. Connecting to remote computers using SSH: no time.
+   - Connecting to remote computers using SSH: no time.
-   1. Parallelizing map-reduce problem using GNU Parallel: too advanced.
+   - Parallelizing map-reduce problem using GNU Parallel: too advanced.
+   - Serving data:
-   1. Serving data: it would be cool to show learners how to build data services, but all we can do in a short lesson is show them how to create security holes.
+     all we could do in a short lesson is show people how to create security holes.
+   - Writing classes:
-   1. Writing classes: we want to encourage a mostly-functional style of programming, and there isn't time to cover both higher-order functions and writing classes.
+     we want to encourage a mostly-functional style of programming, and there isn't time to cover both higher-order functions and writing classes.
+   - LaTeX:
-   1. LaTeX: [Markdown][markdown] plus [Pelican][pelican] are much simpler, and let us teach the same concepts (compiled, reproducible documents).
+     [Markdown][markdown] plus [Pelican][pelican] are much simpler, and let us teach the same concepts (compiled, reproducible documents).
       - We use [Pelican][pelican] rather than [Jekyll][jekyll] because it's Python-based (we can build into `./docs` for publication).
       - And because it parallels the R course using [R Markdown][r-markdown].
-   1. Conditionals and functions in the shell: learners will use Python for anything that complex.
+   - Conditionals and functions in the shell: learners will use Python for anything that complex.
+   - Docker:
-   1. Docker: too advanced for the intended audience.
+     too advanced for the intended audience.
+   - GIS:
-   1. GIS: not universally applicable.
+     not universally applicable.
-   1. Image processing: ditto.
+   - Image processing:
-   1. Non-relational databases: there (still) isn't a clear leader, and relational databases allow us to introduce the key concepts.
+     ditto.
-   1. Interactive web pages (except the interactivity provided by Altair): there isn't time to teach JavaScript.
+   - Interactive web pages (except the interactivity provided by Altair): there isn't time to teach JavaScript.
-   1. Numerical or statistical methods: lots of high-quality courses already cover these topics.
+   - Numerical or statistical methods: lots of high-quality courses already cover these topics.
+   - High-performance computing:
-   1. High-performance computing: high throughput is more widely useful.
+     high throughput is more widely useful.
-   1. Symbolic debuggers: unless the course uses a Python IDE.
+   - Symbolic debuggers:
+     awkward to use through the Jupyter Notebook, but will probably be included in the RStudio version of the course.

 <!-- -------------------------------------------------------------------------------- -->